ZhengPeng7/BiRefNet/README.md

 We found there've been some 3rd party applications based on our BiRefNet.
 Many thanks for their contribution to the community!
 Choose the one you like to try with clicks instead of codes:
 1. **User Interface**:
-   + [viperyl/ComfyUI-BiRefNet](https://github.com/viperyl/ComfyUI-BiRefNet): this project packs BiRefNet as **ComfyUI nodes**, and make this SOTA model easier use for everyone.
+   + [viperyl/ComfyUI-BiRefNet](https://github.com/viperyl/ComfyUI-BiRefNet): this project packs BiRefNet as **ComfyUI nodes**, and makes this SOTA model easier use for everyone.
    + [ZHO-ZHO-ZHO/ComfyUI-BiRefNet-ZHO](https://github.com/ZHO-ZHO-ZHO/ComfyUI-BiRefNet-ZHO): this project further improves the UI for BiRefNet in ComfyUI, especially for **video data**.

 ## Usage